kargarisaac/3d-MNIST-classification-PointNet/README.md

 ```

 ### Usage
-To train a model to classify point clouds sampled from 3D shapes use main_pointnet_3dmnist.ipynb file.
+To train a pointnet model to classify point clouds sampled from 3D shapes use main_pointnet_3dmnist.ipynb file.
 Put the 3d mnist data to data folder.

+You can also use other .ipynb's to use 2D-CNN, 3D-CNN, and some other ML methods for point cloud classification.

 ### Selected Projects that Use PointNet